Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 There are 10 Golden Pumpkins throughout the game.

-1. It's in Hidden Place 2.
-In front of the Town Hall, latch on the spiral above the door and enter the hole you'll find on top.
+1. In front of the **Town Hall**, latch on the spiral above the door and enter the hole you'll find on top to get to **Hidden Place 2**.
 Defeat all the enemies the first Golden Pumpkin.
-2. Get a perfect score in the Corpse Kid Quiz.
-Be warned: do not get the perfect score the first time you take the quiz in Chapter 6, or you'll be locked out of the Golden Pumpkin.
+2. Get a perfect score in the **Corpse Kid Quiz**.
+Be warned: do not get the perfect score the first time you take the quiz in **Chapter 6**, or you'll be locked out of the Golden Pumpkin.
-3. In one of the branches of the big tree in the Old Graveyard.
+3. In one of the branches of the big tree in the **Tomb of Tears**.
 To the right of the tree, use the spiral further back, then jump across the other spirals to reach it.
-4. At the start of Chapter 12, perform a triple jump to get to the Golden Pumpkin right beside you.
+4. In the bottom floor of the **Big Pumpkin Head**, in which you start at **Chapter 12**. perform a triple jump to get to the Golden Pumpkin.
-5. At the Mayor's House, right where the Golden Pumpkin is visible, go through the door instead continue forward until you get outside with a spiral you're supposed to jump into to progress.
-Instead, go south through a tiny passage, paying attention to not fall.
-Further down you should see the Golden Pumpkin and a spiral.
-Latch on the spiral and you'll drop on top of the Golden Pumpkin.
+5. At the **Mayor's House**, right where the Golden Pumpkin is visible, go through the door and continue forward until you get outside.
+Go south instead and continue through this path.
+Jump onto the spiral at the end to get to the Golden Pumpkin.
-6. At the start of Chapter 16, progress through the level until you see a big skull with a spiral on its nose you can latch into.
-You'll enter Hidden Place 12, where you can find a Golden Pumpkin after defeating all the enemies.
+6. In the **Magma Maze**, at the start of **Chapter 16**, progress through the level until you see a big skull with a spiral on its nose you can latch into.
+You'll enter **Hidden Place 12**, where you can find a Golden Pumpkin after defeating all the enemies.
-7. In Spiral Hill, go to the left of the entrance to find a gate with an handle.
-Crank the handle until it's open to get in Hidden Place 14.
+7. In **Spiral Hill**, at the entrance go to the left to find a gate with an handle.
+Crank the handle until it's open to get in **Hidden Place 14**.
 Defeat all the enemies and you'll earn a Golden Pumpkin.
-8. This one is in the Hinterlands, so pay attention to where to go: at the entrance of this area, go north, then north-east of Mr. Hyde.
+8. This one is in the **Hinterlands**, so pay attention to where to go: at the entrance of this area, go north, then north-east of Mr. Hyde.
 You should see an entrance in front of you.
 Go in front of it, then go all the way right into a tiny path.
 Destroy all the traps in this area to get the Golden Pumpkin.
-9. You can buy this one from the Witches' Shop for 7.500 Souls.
+9. Can be bought from the Witches' Shop for 7.500 Souls.
-10. After buying the Golden Pumpkin in the Witches' Shop, another one will be available to be bought for 15.000 Souls.
+10. After buying the first Golden Pumpkin in the Witches' Shop, another one will be available to be bought for 15.000 Souls.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248751.png">